Developer Guide

 Disable Precompilation for Core Development

 When actively developing, you can temporarily disable the heavy precompilation workload to speed up restarts.
-To do this, copy the provided default preferences file:
+There are two methods:

 cp LocalPreferences.toml.default LocalPreferences.toml